The FormSmarts API client allows you to quickly automate online form workflows with a simple and intuitive Python interface.

 Method Description Parameters Returns

-WebhookAuthenticator.verify_request() Authenticates an incoming webhook request header to ensure it originated from FormSmarts. request_headers (headers from the incoming HTTP request) Boolean (True if valid)
+WebhookAuthenticator.verify_request() Authenticates an incoming webhook request to ensure it originated from FormSmarts. authorization_header The value of the Authorization header from the incoming HTTP request Boolean (True if valid)

 The FormEntry class can be instantiated directly from a webhook callback payload.